avive/karmacoin-docs/versioned_docs/version-0.1.0/design/blockchain_design.md

 }
 ```

+- see Transactions for additional information about Karmacoin transactions...
 ---
 :::info License
 Copyright (c) 2022 by the [Karmacoin Authors](https://github.com/avive/karmacoin-docs).
 This work is licensed under the [Karmacoin License](/docs/license).